Flo-Slv/ubuntu-docker/README.md

 ```

-If you want to use official Ubuntu images from Docker Hub.

-Run windows shell or powershell as legacy mode to avoid an issue with ctrl+z command !
+If you don't use WSL 2 Ubuntu integration as default, you need to run windows shell or powershell as legacy mode to avoid an issue with ctrl+z command !

 ```sh
 docker pull ubuntu:latest